Dynamic Clutch & Brake Selection for Dry Running Applications

 Torque is a measurement of the torsional force and the distance required/available, from the origin, to achieve that force when a component either rotates or is prevented from rotating.
 Torque measurements are typically offered in pounds per foot, pounds per inch or Newtons per meter.
 There are two types of torque relevant to clutch and brake operation; static torque and dynamic torque.

-Dynamic Clutch and Brake vs. Static Clutch and Brake Operation
+Dynamic Clutch and Brake vs. Static Brake and Clutch Operation

 Static clutch and brake usage is simply dependent upon the torsional load.
 To achieve static torque operations in a clutch, the clutch must be engaged prior to rotating the input such that the clutch acts as a solid coupling between the input and output elements.
 To achieve static braking, the brake simply holds the output element stationary.
 In static usage, both the clutch and brake are not absorbing any kinetic energy.